leonbeckmann/lkm-tlskit/README.md

 * **Process hiding:**

 Process hiding is implemented by filtering the /proc directory.
 Tools, such as *ps* will create a process list based on the files in the */proc* directory.
-Entries that correspond to hidden processes will be hidden from the directory.

 Hidden processes can be detected from a hypervisor using the *lx-ps* gdb script, which lists all processes based on the task_struct list, instead of checking the /proc directory.